 Not all note-taking methods are created equal.
 Here are some useful tips on how to take notes more effectively and more quickly.

-Begin by identifying the main topic of the lecture and break it down into subtopics.
-This makes it easier to categorize information and find it later.
+Start by finding the main topic of the lecture and break it into smaller parts.
+This makes it easier to organize and review later.

 The more you follow the natural structure and hierarchy of the topic you are taking notes of, the less work you will have afterwards.